If you get arrested in California for a third-time DUI, you face the possibility of two separate driver’s license suspensions:

 In a third DUI situation, only one set of events allows you to escape the DUI license suspension altogether: you must both (1) avoid a court conviction for the offense of DUI, and (2) win your DMV hearing.
-But even if the license does get suspended, the DMV may permit the defendant to continue driving during if he/she gets an ignition interlock device installed.
+But even if the license does get suspended, the DMV may permit you to continue driving if you get an ignition interlock device installed.

 Restricted Licenses Following the Three-Year DUI License Suspension

 If you do get hit with the three-year license suspension because of the court conviction, you may obtain either an IID restricted license or a restricted license:

 IID is short for ignition interlock device, which is a breathalyzer that stops a car from starting if it detects the driver has been drinking.
 The California DMV may allow you to continue driving anywhere during their license suspension if you agree to install an ignition interlock device in their cars.
 (California Senate Bill 1046 (2018))

 You need to file an SR22 form, complete DUI school, and pay all fees to get an IID restricted license.

 The IID restricted license period lasts for 2 years for a third-time DUI.

 A restricted license allows you to drive to and from work and treatment.
 It may be available as early as after 18 months.
 But you must first have completed at least the initial 12 months of an 18-month or 30-month alcohol program (depending on which one the court imposes).
 You must also have your SR-22 proof of insurance, have an ignition interlock device installed in your car, and pay a $125 fee to reissue your driver’s license.